electron/electronjs.org-old/data/blog/i18n-updates.md

 ## 🌐 Language Toggle

-Did you know that many people who read translated documentation often cross referece that with the original English documentation?
+Did you know that many people who read translated documentation often cross reference that with the original English documentation?
 They do this to familiarize themselves with English docs, and to avoid outdated or inaccurate translations, which is one caveat of internationalized documentations.

 <figure>
   <img class="screenshot" src="https://user-images.githubusercontent.com/6842965/35578586-cae629e2-05e4-11e8-9431-0278f8c2b39f.gif" alt="Language toggle on Electron documentation">
 </figure>

-To make cross referencing to English docs easier, we recently shipped a feature that allows you to seamlessly toggle a section of the Electron documentation between English and whatever language you're viewing the website in.
+To make cross-referencing to English docs easier, we recently shipped a feature that allows you to seamlessly toggle a section of the Electron documentation between English and whatever language you're viewing the website in.
 The language toggle will show up as long as you have a non-English locale selected on the website.

 ## ⚡️ Quick Access to Translation Page